acordalawoffice/law.github.io/_posts/2026-07-18-is-that-nda-you-signed-actually-enforceable.md

 <h2>The bigger picture</h2>
 <p>NDAs are one of the most common contracts signed in the Philippines, and also one of the most rarely read carefully.
 Their enforceability isn't automatic just because a signature is on the page &mdash; it depends on whether the agreement is specific, proportionate, and genuinely tied to protecting real confidential information rather than controlling a person's career after they've moved on.</p>

-<p class="disclaimer">This article is for general informational purposes only and does not constitute legal advice.
-For guidance on a specific non-disclosure agreement, please consult a licensed Philippine lawyer or contact our office directly.</p>
+<p class="disclaimer">This article was prepared with the assistance of artificial intelligence and, while carefully reviewed, may contain inaccuracies; it does not constitute formal legal advice, and readers should consult a qualified attorney regarding their specific circumstances.
+Read our full firm caveat at the top of this hub.</p>

 </article>